 Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
 Sometimes, these materials are recycled.
 Sometimes, they include some wool.
 Though a few companies are working to build fleece fabric in ways that reduce shedding, fibers from these jackets become microplastics.

 These can act as vectors for toxins, carrying them to animals and people through water.
-The process is exacerbated by the washing machine.
+The washing machine exacerbates the process.
 You can reduce your impact by choosing a fleece with some wool, going longer between washes, washing your machine on a gentler cycle, or trying microplastic filters in your washer.

 Durability